Knowledgeone-Corporation/web-twain-sample/README.md

 {
-    FileName:string - The filename the user assigned to the document FileLength:number - The total size of the file in bytes SizeDisplay:string - The total size (as string – i.e. 12.1MB) of the final scanned document Extension:string - The file type of the file (i.e. JPG, PDF, etc) }
+    FileName:string - The filename the user assigned to the document FileLength:number - The total size of the file in bytes SizeDisplay:string - The total size (as string â€“ i.e. 12.1MB) of the final scanned document Extension:string - The file type of the file (i.e. JPG, PDF, etc) }
 ```